Interoperability

 Why is it important?
 Providers of smart energy products and services have created impressive technologies for home energy management BUT:

-- They are not yet connected in a way that can empower consumers and maximise savings.
+1. They are not yet connected in a way that can empower consumers and maximise savings

-- Devices and systems have to communicated to each other for their benefits and potential to be fully realised.
+2. Devices and systems must communicate with each other for their benefits and potential to be fully realised

-Interoperability is critical to driving consumer adoption of energy management solutions going forward!
+Interoperability is critical for driving consumer adoption of energy management solutions going forward!

 Each year we extend the architecture to display new technologies and new solutions for these applications.
 We showcase this updated architecture at the industry event Enlit Europe.

-During the event, taking place in Frankfurt, Germany from 29 November to 1 December, we will showcase our next interoperability demonstration alongside our members Cuculus, Landis+Gyr, Meter&Control, Netinium, SAP and Thales at our ESMIG Pavilion.
-For this year’s edition, we have included Home Energy Management functionality and smart meter appliances provided by the consortium EEBUS.
-We show how the metering infrastructure is connected to smart appliances, such as a heat pump and EV charging station, via a gateway provided by our member Thales and an energy management system provided by EEBUS.
+For the 2023 edition in Paris, we included home energy management functionality and smart meter appliances provided by the consortium EEBUS.
+We showed how the metering infrastructure is connected to smart appliances, such as a heat pump and EV charging station, via a gateway provided by our member Telit Cinterion and an energy management system provided by EEBUS

-The concept with a gateway as the link between the grid and in-home energy management is based on a mutual development of a multi-utility gateway concept by DLMS-UA and ESMIG.
-Both organisations work on the next generation of smart metering by developing a modular infrastructure, demand side flexibility use cases and extensions of the currently available interoperability standards.
-DLMS-UA will host live demo presentations on their booth, 12.1.E90, (on demand) over the three days of the event.
+The concept, with a gateway as the link between the grid and in-home energy management, is based on a mutual development of a multi-utility gateway concept by DLMS-UA and ESMIG.
+Both organisations work on the next generation of smart metering by developing a modular infrastructure, demand-side flexibility use cases and extensions of the currently available interoperability standards.

-Find more information about all of our activities at Enlit Europe here.
+Find more information about our activities at Enlit Europe here.